nullworks-mirror/cathook/README.md

 [View our short guide to installing and using cathook](https://cathook.club/wikis/Installing,-Attaching-And-General-Infos)

 ## Community
-You can chat with other cathook users in [our official telegram group](https://t.me/nullworks) and the [cathook announcements channel](https://t.me/cathook_cheat).
+You can chat with other cathook users in [our official Telegram group](https://t.me/nullworks) and the [cathook announcements channel](https://t.me/cathook_cheat).
+If you don't have Telegram, you can chat with other cathook users in our official Matrix room, however, you will have to ask TotallyNotElite or BenCat07 for an invite to said room.

 ## Reporting Issues